AAbdihakim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./9-John_Doe - Give owner all permission.
-./10-look_miiro_permissions -  script that sets the mode of the file hello the same as olleh’s mode ./12-directory_permissions - create directory with a permissions
+./10-look_miiro_permissions -  script that sets the mode of the file hello the same as olleh’s mode ./12-directory_permissions - create directory with a permissions ./13-change-group - script to change the group owner